Baduit/PainPerdu/README.md

 - [cpp-httplib](https://github.com/yhirose/cpp-httplib) a very simple http library in 1 header or 1 header and 1 source file.

 For the tests :
-- [ut](https://github.com/boost-ext/ut) a single header macro free unit test framework
+- [ut](https://github.com/boost-ext/ut) a single header macro free unit test framework (only library directly included in the sources)

 ### Usage
 The name of the interpreter is 'ppb' (Pain Perdu Baker).